 Everyone can use some motivation to exercise and eat healthfully.
 Here are some PCOS-friendly gadgets that can help you keep your health on track.

 - A Fitbit can help women with PCOS track steps, exercise, sleep and food intake as well as set reminders for medications.

 - The Portion Plate can help women with PCOS manage food portions to help with weight management.
 One half of the plate is portioned for vegetables, and the other half is divided evenly between whole grains and lean protein.
 There is a small portion in the middle for fats.

 - If you are measuring your blood sugar, the Contour Next One is highly rated for accuracy and simplicity.
 It allows you to view and track trends in your blood sugar levels.
-This device also lets you share information with your health care provider.
+This device also lets you share information with your healthcare provider.
 What’s more, the Contour Next One has a feature called second-chance sampling.
-This feature allows you one minute to apply blood to the same test strip to prevent wasting of test strips.
+This feature allows you one minute to apply blood to the same test strip to prevent wasting test strips.

 - Women with PCOS can benefit from high-intensity interval training (HIIT) to improve insulin resistance and decrease body fat percentage.
 HIIT cardiovascular workouts are at least 32 minutes long, and they include a short warmup and cool down with the workout portion including timed high-intensity and moderate-intensity intervals.
 An app from Deltaworks called Interval Timer can make it easy to customize your workouts and measure your training intervals to keep you on track and motivated throughout your workout.